Sandhya80/Fiorellino/README.md

 - **Visually Appealing Banner**: Captures user attention with a high-quality floral image and a call-to-action button for quick navigation.
 - **Featured Services Section**: Highlights key services like weddings, corporate events, and private celebrations, making it easy for users to explore offerings.
+- **Homepage Carousel**: Engages users with a dynamic, responsive carousel of featured floral arrangements.
+- **About Us Carousel**: Introduces the team with a responsive, perfectly rounded carousel for all viewports.
 - **Testimonials Section**: Displays client reviews in a scrollable format, building trust and credibility with potential customers.
 - **Blog Snippets**: Showcases the latest blog posts with links to detailed articles, keeping users engaged with fresh content.
 - **Responsive Design**: Ensures seamless browsing across devices (mobile, tablet, and desktop), enhancing user experience.
 - **Quick Contact Section**: Includes a "Contact Us" call-to-action for easy booking of consultations or inquiries.
+- **Login/Registration Pop-up**: Allows users to log in or register for a "My Account" directly from the footer, with a notification for activation code sent on registration.

 These features provide an intuitive and engaging experience, helping users quickly find the information they need.